Summer Workshops for Educators on Using Historical Documents in the Classroom

 - Check back in early spring for more information and to apply.

-- The fee for each of the workshops is $100, which includes all materials.
+- The $100 fee includes all materials.

 Comments from Past Participants